PTheyssen/blog/posts/2023-12-22-phone-prices.markdown

 ## Recorded Price Data

 <img src="../images/prices-22-12-2023.svg" style="width:950px"/>

+## Use Pyautogui for whats app
+Ugly solution (though fascinating) sending whats app message to myself, by opening new tab in browser.

+## Using telegram bot (seems pretty easy to setup)

-### Future
+### Future (next in series)
+- having custom price alert solution in place (fun + in futuer lots of possible savings)
 - I really would like to move this to azure (azure functions),
-+ story sqlite file in azure storage account, ideally using terraform
+- store sqlite file in azure storage account, ideally using terraform